EggBanana123/Sonic-Nexus-Restored/README.md

 # How to build
 ## Windows
 * Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) to setup dependencies, then build via the visual studio solution.
-* Alternatively, you can grab a prebuilt executable from the releases section.

 ## Mac
 * Clone the repo, follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project.